Image Compression Based on Compressive Sensing: End-to-End Comparison with JPEG: Performance Testing

 \section{Performance Testing}

-Our test material consisted of 8 monochrome images of 256x256 8-bit pixels (Barbara, Boats, Cameraman, Foreman, House, Lenna, Monarch, Parrots --- see Fig.~\ref{fig:SSIM_8img_3algo}).
+Our initial test material consisted of 8 widely used monochrome images of 256x256 8-bit pixels (Fig.~\ref{fig:SSIM_8img_3algo}).
 These images were processed in a variety of test conditions, specified by encoder and reconstruction parameters.
 The outcome of processing an image in a particular test condition is the data rate, as expressed by the size of the coded image file (in bytes), and the reconstructed image quality, measured by structural similarity (SSIM)~\cite{Wang04imagequality}.
 We preferred SSIM over Peak-Signal-to-Noise-Ratio (PSNR) as a measure of quality because SSIM better matches the quality perception of human visual system (refer to Fig.~\ref{fig:PSNR_8img_3algo} and~\cite{CSvsJPEG_webpage} for PSNR results, which provide similar observations to SSIM).

 Fig.~\ref{fig:imges_cs_JPEG} shows a few examples where higher SSIM is clearly consistent with higher image quality.
 Results are presented as points in SSIM vs. coded image size diagram.
-By connecting the points corresponding to test cases with different rate conntrol parameters (but identical in all other parametrs) we get performance curves which can be compared with each other in order to determine the better operating parameters.
+By connecting the points corresponding to test cases with different rate control parameters (but identical in all other parameters) we get performance curves which can be compared with each other to determine the better operating parameters.
 Performance curves for JPEG or JPEG2000 were obtained using the MATLAB implementation of those standards (the ``imwrite" function).
-In addition to the 8 widely used test images, we have further tested 200 images from the (Berkeley Segmentation Dataset) BSDS~300 dataset~\cite{MartinFTM01} with the average SSIM vs. compressed file size plotted in Fig.~\ref{Fig:8img_BSDS}, where the standard deviation of SSIM at various file sizes are also showed.
-It can be seen that the 2D-DCT sensing matrix plus NLR-CS reconstruction performs better than JPEG when the compressed file size is smaller than 4000 bytes.
-Fig.~\ref{Fig:8img_BSDS1} shows the performance diagrams with 8 exemplary images from BSDS300 dataset.
-All the results presented in this section and more results can be found at~\cite{CSvsJPEG_webpage} along with the source code.
+We confirmed our results by repeating our tests on 200 images from the BSDS~300 dataset~\cite{MartinFTM01}.
+Fig.~\ref{Fig:8img_BSDS} shows SSIM average and standard deviation, over the 200 images, vs. compressed file size.
+The 2D-DCT sensing matrix with NLR-CS reconstruction performs better than JPEG for compressed file size less than 4000 bytes.
+It is also more robust to variations among images, as shown by its significantly lower standard deviation.
+All the results presented in this section are supported by performance diagrams of additional images in~\cite{CSvsJPEG_webpage}, along with the source code.